radius-project/docs/docs/content/concepts/architecture/index.md

 The DE service is used when Bicep or ARM JSON is used to deploy Radius applications.
 It parses and builds the dependency graph of resources and orchestrates the CRUDL requests to the respective resource providers.

-For imperative commands (CLI, Terraform), the DE is bypassed and the client (CLI, Terraform) acts as the DE.
+For imperative commands (CLI, other IaC tools), the DE is bypassed and the client (CLI, other IaC tools) acts as the DE.